SvenWerlen/pathfinderfr-android/docs/user/README.md

 # User documentation

 This page describes how to use the application.
-Since the application is targeting the french community, the documentation is only available in French.
+Since the application is targeting the french community, the documentation is only available in french.

 ## Pré-requis: importer les données